 Our brand name references our proximity to The New Croton Dam, where we got our start, our goal to make Dam Good™ tasting English muffins, and to do Dam Good™ in our community, and the world at large.

 We started this business in the hope that we would be able to make a difference in our community by creating a good product, providing jobs for people, and teaching them a marketable skill that they can take with them.
 As an organization, we are inspired by, and look up to Greyston Bakery in Yonkers, NY.
 We’ve adopted their Open Hiring model to provide an opportunity to people who have barriers to employment.
 This type of hiring has been used at Greyston Bakery since its inception and has been very successful.
 By filling jobs without judging applicants or doing background checks, Open Hiring creates opportunities for individuals who have been excluded from the mainstream workforce--while at the same time providing people with the opportunity to experience the dignity of work, and improve their lives in their communities.
 Our social focus is key to our compassionate Human Resources approach, and ‘griddled’ into our company’s DNA.

 Further, we are continuously working to enhance our company culture as our workforce is the core of what we do, and how we do it.
-To show our appreciation for our employees, we celebrate birthdays, non denominational holidays, host team bonding events such as dumpling making, and have after work activities such as yoga instruction, and reflexology sessions.
+To show our appreciation for our employees, we celebrate birthdays, non denominational holidays, host team bonding events such as dumpling making, bowling night, and have after work activities such as yoga instruction, and reflexology sessions.